danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 This post assumes the reader has at least a beginner level familiarity with Ruby on Rails.
 It's also assumed the reader has used [Slack](https://slack.com/) as an end user with basic interactions such as joining channels, sending messages, and participating in conversations.

 Part 1 of this series introduced [Retro Pulse](../rails-slack-app-part1-oauth#introducing-retro-pulse), a Slack app built with Rails for agile teams to manage their retrospectives with Slack.
 [Part 2](../rails-slack-app-part2-slash-command-with-text-response) explained how to implement a Slack slash command to open a retrospective and return a markdown text response to the same Slack channel that initiated the request.
-[Part 3]((../rails-slack-app-part3-slash-command-with-modal-response)) covered how to implement a slash command that responds with a modal form, allowing the user to enter feedback for the retrospective.
-In [Part 4](../rails-slack-app-part4-action-modal-submission), we learned how to handle the modal form submission to save the user's feedback in the database, and reply back with a DM to let the user know their feedback was saved.
+[Part 3](../rails-slack-app-part3-slash-command-with-modal-response) covered how to implement a slash command that responds with a modal form, allowing the user to enter feedback for the retrospective.
+In [Part 4](../rails-slack-app-part4-action-modal-submission), we learned how to handle the modal form submission to save the user's feedback in the database, and reply back with a direct message to let the user know their feedback was saved.

 Now in Part 5, we'll be implementing the last part of the application, which is to display the feedback when the team is ready to have their retrospective meeting.
 The interaction looks like this: